mmazzarolo/mmazzarolo.com/content/blog/2021-05-01-open-sourcing-remotebear/index.md

 Does it scale well?
 No.
 Are we planning to scale?
 Who knows.

-Remotebear's website is built with NextJS, is hosted on [Vercel](http://vercel.com/), and uses SSR to grab the jobs/companies data from distributed serverless functions that expose `jobs-data.json` and `company-data.json` (they just read them once loaded and keep them in memory).
+Remotebear's website is built with NextJS, is hosted on [Vercel](http://vercel.com/), and uses Server Side Rendering for the pages generation.
+It grabs the jobs/companies data from distributed serverless functions that expose `jobs-data.json` and `company-data.json` (they just read them once loaded and keep them in memory).
-For jobs and companies data, we set a long caching window at the edge — but we never show stale data because every time the pull request with updated jobs is merged, Vercel starts a new build, invalidating the entire cache.
+For jobs and companies data, we set a long caching window at the edge.
+We never show stale data because every time a pull request is merged, Vercel starts a new build, invalidating the entire jobs/companies cache.
 Immutable assets (e.g.: fonts, images, etc...) are also cached on the browser.
 Basically, the way we store and use data on the front-end is a mixture between [State Site Generation](https://jamstack.org/generators/) and Server Side Rendering; we're not going all-in with a Static Site Generation approach because pagination, search, and filtering, would still require some kind of Server Side Rendering to generate the pages on-demand.